byq77/husarion-docs-dev/core2/tutorials/other-tutorials/using-core2-with-mbed-os.md

 On your SBC open a terminal and in separate tabs start `roscore` and `rosrun rosserial_python serial_node.py` bridge with the same parameters like in the previous example.

-To receive encrypted messages, in new tab run:
+To receive encrypted messages, in a new tab run:
 ```bash
     $ rostopic echo output_encrypted
 ```